 Welcome to Fort Collins and the CSU Community!

 Colorado State University has welcomed international students and scholars for more than one hundred years.
-Currently, more than 1,200 international students and scholars from over ninety countries study and work here in Fort Collins.
+Currently, CSU is home to international students and scholars from over 100 countries.
 Many of our students and scholars bring their spouses and families to be a part of the Colorado State University community.
-Currently we have more than 367 family members accompanying our international students and scholars.

 Things to Know: